 We are supporting a week of action aimed at reducing knife crime by encouraging people to surrender their knives at local police stations.

-Operation Sceptre, running from 12th to 18th February 2018, is a national campaign targeting knife crime and those who carry knives.
+Operation Sceptre, running from 18th September 2018, is a national campaign targeting knife crime and those who carry knives.

 While knife crime in Lancashire is no worse than many other parts of the country, we are keen to stress that any incident involving a knife could have tragic consequences and destroy lives.

 Chief Inspector Mark Baines, of Lancashire Police, said: “Too many families have been affected by knife crime with even one person being stabbed being one too many.
 The consequences of carrying and using a knife can be devastating and potentially life-threatening.

 “I would appeal directly to people that if you know someone who is carrying a knife, don't keep silent.
 Report it.

 “The law is simple - it is illegal to carry a knife, even if it belongs to someone else.

 “Anyone who is found carrying a knife and is intending to use it as a weapon – even in self-defence can be arrested, go to court and receive a police record or even a prison sentence of up to four years and an unlimited fine.”